Zang3th/SalinityGL/README.md

 ## Roadmap

-I always worked *on and off* on this project, but I try to make more regular releases until the end of 2024.
+I always work *on and off* on this project, but I try to make more regular releases until the end of 2024.

 ### Release preview